A SOCRATIC PERSPECTIVE ON THE MISSION TO EDUCATE

 (Some projects still in development)

 Over 200 pages of original research is summarized with a focus on using the Socratic method in live conversation.
 Read my essay, "The Fundamentals

 of Education: A Socratic perspective on the cultivation

-of humanity" for a philosophical foundation that is valid for all possible expressions of the Socratic method.
+of humanity" for a philosophical foundation that addresses foundations of all possible expressions of the Socratic method.

 The purpose of the "Fundamentals" essay is:

 • To offer a philosophical basis for a broad range of uses of the Socratic method

 • To demonstrate the principled potential for creating innovations in the use of the Socratic method

 • To indicate new directions for future Socratic method research